benstackdev/faq/README.md

 ### What is your \<insert social media name here\>?

-All the social links that I use for BenStack can be found [here](https://benstackdev.github.io/social-links/).
+All the social media that I use for BenStack can be found [here](https://benstackdev.github.io/social-links/).
 I don't use any other social media for BenStack, so please don't ask.

 ### "Why aren't you using AI?
 Just ask Claude bro"